plone/volto/docs/source/addons/best-practices.md

 be used in any Volto project.

-From the experience developing some of these open source addons, we recommand that you follow (no need for strictness, of course) this rough
+From the experience developing some of these open source addons, we recommend that you follow (no need for strictness, of course) this rough
 guideline:

 ### Integrate your addon with Volto's addon framework